Skip to content

 Filter the source: apply a device‑specific blue‑light screen protector to reduce glare and high‑energy visible light peaks from LED screens.

 Please note: The 'eye safe mode' on your device is not the same as a blue light screen filter.
 The eye safe mode still allows all wavelengths of light through, just to a lesser degree.
-A filter however, blocks out the unwanted wavelength of light, like a sieve.
+A filter however, blocks out the unwanted wavelength of light, like an air filter not letting through the unwanted particles.

 Comfort lenses: for sensitive users, blue‑light filtering glasses can improve comfort in evening hours.
-Good sleep hygiene still matters, dim lights before bed.
+Good sleep hygiene really matters, so also dim LED lights before bed.

-One of our customers measured a 74% increase in restorative sleep - measured by his whoop band, simply by wearing the glasses in the evenings.
-Now my wife and kids do the same.
+One of our customers measured a 74% increase in restorative sleep - measured by his Whoop band, simply by wearing our glasses in the evenings.
+Now my wife, kids and their school friends do the same.

 How schools are rolling this out